Yala, Thailand: Landmarks

 The city surrounds around a circular park and is meticulously laid out, centered along Phang Mueang, the central thoroughfare.
 There is a large park to the west of this with a lake and swamp.
 The city contains a pillar shrine, Yala Central Mosque, and a field hospital.
 Yala Central Mosque is a large mosque with a square shaped roof and green dome, on the main road towards the north of the city.
 It has existed in its location for over a century and was damaged during the Japanese invasion of Thailand, but was subsequently rebuilt after World War II.
 Yala Hospital and Siroros Hospital, on Route 4106, serve the surrounding district.
 The Tham Phab Khien Fa Panang caves lie to the east of Yala on the way to Budi and contain 500-year-old rock paintings.

 Economy

 The main occupations of the people are trade, agriculture, business, and governmental services, given that it is the capital of Mueang Yala District and contains district offices.
 Secondary industry also has some significance, given that the city contains the Muang Yala municipal slaughterhouse in the western part of the city near the river bank, the Shaapan rubber factory, Sun Thai Yala Co.
 Ltd. (a wood processing firm), Charoenporn ice plant, and mineral water bottler.

 Health

-Yala Hospital, the main hospital of Yala province, is located in the town.
+Yala Hospital, the main hospital of Yala province, is located within the city.